catchtechnologies/service-node-service-template/README.md

 In the following example, when your app sends the string `connected` to Catch Messaging, a value of `null` is published to the channel `example.service.connected`.

+Setting the `persist` field to true tells Service Node to store published messages to the even timeline and the store the channel/value pair in its own key.

 `useHex` and `endWith` fields are used the same way as Service Commands.

 `useRegularExpression` allows you to embed a value to be published in the response string.
 Include `^(.+)$` in the response pattern to embed a value.
 Everything not included in the pattern before the `(` will be published as the value.